leshow/password-server/README.md

 This project is intended to be deployed internally at a company, or on a local network, although I imagine it could have some use as part of a larger tool.

-Currently it uses a feature from the nightly compiler, the `?` syntax.
-This syntax intends to replace the `try!` macro.

 Setting up server
 ```bash